-Rise of the new French wave
+Rise of the new French Wave

-PARIS (AFP) - Netflix's Lupin is the latest in a string of high-end French series to become runaway international hits.
+PARIS • Netflix's Lupin is the latest in a string of high-end French series to become runaway international hits.

 Once rubbished for its lack of original dramas, French series have transplanted Nordic Noir as the new streaming favourites, outshining top United States and British shows.
 Here are the key series of the new French Wave.